 Crime Solving at a Cooking Conference

-When police detective Maggie Price (Brooke Burns) is ordered by her boss to take the leave owing to her the charming chef, Henry Ross (Dylan Neal) just happens to be at the station as he is delivering a birthday cake to Maggie's boss, one of his Facebook friends.
+When police detective Maggie Price (Brooke Burns - Undercover Bridesmaid) is ordered by her boss to take the leave owing to her the charming chef Henry (Dylan Neal - A Wife's Nightmare) just happens to be at the station as he is delivering a birthday cake to Maggie's boss, one of his Facebook friends.
 With Henry off to a local resort where he is a guest speaker at a major gathering of top chefs he invites Maggie to join him as his assistant had to back out and so her room will go to waste.
-But when a journalist covering the event goes missing and then found murdered Maggie and Henry once again join up to solve the crime which is quite a mystery and ends up involving a movie star and other high profile guests.
+But when a journalist covering the event goes missing and is then found murdered Maggie and Henry once again join forces to solve the crime which is quite a mystery and ends up involving a movie star and other high profile guests.

-I think 2015 may have been the year of the TV detective movies as every few months it felt like the Hallmark Channel had yet another movie featuring amateur crime detectives finding themselves involved in yet another mystery to solve.
+I think 2015 may have been the year of the TV detective movies as every few months it felt like Hallmark Movies & Mysteries had yet another new movie featuring amateur crime detectives finding themselves involved in yet another mystery to solve.
 The thing is that these TV detective movies are never really about the solving of the crime and that isn't just a modern trend as even back in the days of the "Hart to Hart" movies it was all about the characters and their chemistry rather than solving a crime.
-As such whilst in "The Gourmet Detective: A Healthy Place to Die" we have a mystery involving a missing journalist which typically was preceded by a public argument and various suspects all with motives the solving of the crime is not really that gripping.
+As such whilst in "The Gourmet Detective: A Healthy Place to Die" we have a mystery involving a missing journalist who turns up dead who prior to his death was seen having a public argument and then there are of course various suspects all with motives, but the solving of the crime is not really that gripping.